-With over 5000 years of documented history, China retains some of the oldest traditions in the world.
+With over 5000 years of documented history, China holds some of the oldest traditions in the world.

 One such custom is the celebration of Chinese New Year, not at the turn of the year as in accordance to Georgian (Solar) Calendar, but rather to that of the Lunar Calendar, which is based on the cycle of the lunar phases.

-Before to my moving to Canada, my family always had great big reunions in this tiny apartment complex that served as my grand parents’ retirement home.
+Before moving to Canada, my family always had great big reunions in this tiny apartment complex that served as my grandparents’ retirement home.

 As kids, loving Chinese New Year is an understatement.
 Never mind the celebrations and chattering, we also received little red pockets from adults.
 The color red symbolized luck while inside these pockets, there would be $$$ as gifts ;).

 So when the holiday nears, we’d charm family and friends in our little red sweaters and wish all a happy New Year with hopes of a little red envelope being thrust into our hands.